 Every market mentioned on this list is worth a visit.
 However, I don’t recommend visiting more than two markets in a single night.
 You won’t be able to enjoy everything a market has to offer otherwise!

-Before visiting any of the above markets, I suggest checking the official websites for more information.
-It is possible that operating hours have changed or the market itself might be cancelled.
+Before visiting any market, I suggest checking the official website for more information.
+Operating hours may have changed since this article was last updated, or the market itself might be cancelled.

-I hope this list will be useful for your trip and you will have a great time exploring the night markets in Seoul!
+I hope you found this list helpful, and have a great time exploring the best night markets in Seoul!

 Get excited about travel by subscribing for the latest articles and announcements.